-CONSCIOUSNESS itself is thought by most neuroscientists to be created by and located entirely in the physical brain tucked away inside our skulls.
+THOUGHT and consciousness itself is assumed by most neuroanatomists to be created by and located entirely in the physical brain, neatly tucked away inside our skulls.

-This persistent worldview is only reinforced by our body language: we always describe thinking by pointing to our heads.
+This insistent worldview is only reinforced by our body language when we always describe thinking by pointing to our heads.

-But native cultures never engaged in such ignorant skullduggery.
-The traditional Native American view always considered the heart to be the center of thought and motive.
+But native cultures never engaged in such assumptions.
+The traditional Native American view always considered the heart to be the center of thought and motive, pointing to it when referring to thinking.

 [Like the heart], “the enteric nervous system [the gut] must assess conditions, decide on a course of action and initiate a reflex.
 And does all this on its own, with little help from the central nervous system.”

-Undeterred, most neuroscientists continue to diligently catalog what they insist are ‘the neural correlates of consciousness’ in the brain, and seem determined to prove that neurons are the sole authors of our thoughts and feelings, isolated exclusively in the fatty workshop between our ears.
+Undeterred, most neuroscientists continue to diligently barrel along cataloging what they insist are ‘the neural correlates of consciousness’ in the brain, and seem determined to prove that these neurons are the sole authors of our thoughts and feelings, isolated exclusively in the fatty workshop between our ears.

-In this consensus view when we die everything disappears forever — including our soul and that individual ‘I am I’ consciousness.
-But this reductionist view of mind and consciousness is losing favor with many research scientists on the leading edge today, and is about to radically change.
+This consensus view dictates that when we die everything we are or learned disappears forever — including our soul and our individual ‘I am I’ consciousness.
+But this reductionist view of mind and consciousness is losing favor with many research scientists on the leading edge today, and may be about to radically change.

 The Field of Mind

 Adam McLeod is author of “Intention Heals” and the “DreamHealer” series.
 He combines the subtle energy he “sees” as a healer using his Native American experience in aboriginal healing, and the cutting-edge biosciences he knows as a molecular biologist .
-He has presented with Astronaut Dr. Edgar Mitchell many times in conferences, who in the film “The Living Matrix” credits Adam with distantly healing his kidney cancer.
+He has presented with Astronaut Dr. Edgar Mitchell many times in conferences.
+In the film “The Living Matrix” Dr. Mitchell credits Adam with distantly healing his kidney cancer.

 For more information